 Some additional FAQ and tips to help maximize your Monktoberfest enjoyment/Real Portland visit.
-To point you in the right direction, we’ve compiled a small list of our favourite haunts, conveniences, and closest amenities.
+To point you in the right direction, we’ve compiled a small list of our favorite haunts, conveniences, and closest amenities.

-Get breakfast?
-Monktoberfest will serve breakfast items both days beginning at 10am.
-If you require sustenance before 10am, and you want to venture beyond the confines of your hotel’s kitchen, we recommend the following:
+Monktoberfest will serve breakfast items both days beginning at 10 AM.
+If you require sustenance before 10 AM, and you want to venture beyond the confines of your hotel’s kitchen, we recommend the following:

-- Bintliff’s Cafe: A Portland favourite, Bintliff’s serves up a mean breakfast.
+- Bayside American Cafe: A Portland favorite, Bayside American Cafe serves up a mean breakfast.
 In particular, it’s known for two things: creative egg benedicts and decadent french toasts.
 It is open for breakfast/brunch everyday from 7am-2pm and located an easy .4 mile walk to/from the Portland Public Library (the conference venue).

 - Crooked Mile: Conveniently located between the Hampton Inn/Residence Inn and the Library, the Crooked Mile serves up coffee, breakfast sandwiches, and bagels for take-away or eat-in.
 (The Crooked Mile also serves lunch.)